aws-samples/alb-sso-mwaa/README.md

         }
     ],

 **NOTE:** The `VpcCIDR `of the `MwaaVpc` must not overlap with the `CustomerVpc` if the Environment has `PRIVATE_ONLY` access.
-This is because for this solution to work, we need to establish VPC peering connection and subnet routes between the `CustomerVpc` and the VPC of any MWAA Environment with `PRIVATE_ONLY` access.
+This is because for this solution to work, we need to establish VPC peering connection and subnet routes between the `CustomerVpc` and the VPC of any Amazon MWAA Environment with `PRIVATE_ONLY` access.

 #### MwaaEnvironment stack

 Each `MwaaEnvironment` stack depends on the corresponding `MwaaVpc` stack.
-The CDK context for each `MwaaEnvironment` stack is defined in `MwaaEnvironments` array entry, as shown in the example below for two MWAA Environments named `Env1` and `Env2`, respectively:
+The CDK context for each `MwaaEnvironment` stack is defined in `MwaaEnvironments` array entry, as shown in the example below for two Amazon MWAA Environments named `Env1` and `Env2`, respectively:

     "MwaaEnvironments": [
         {